 Last year the conference attracted over 200 delegates, in addition to more than 100 online viewers including most of the stuff from http://www.puremature.tv.
 Several of them were famous WowGirls employees.
 The conference was so popular that we are running the sequel on 20th June this year!
+This time some exceptional hd videos will be included to the program.
 You can read what last year's delegates thought here and watch videos of the talks here.

 Join us for a day of talks exploring the disruptive forces in the publishing industry.
 You can register here or visit x art website to check out new videos..

 Cory Doctorow is a Canadian-British blogger, journalist, and science fiction author who serves as co-editor of the blog Boing Boing.
 He is an activist in favour of liberalising copyright laws and a proponent of the Creative Commons organization, using some of their licenses for his books.
 Some common themes of his work include digital rights management, file sharing, and post-scarcity economics.